 In the Tees Valley, the South Tees Development Corporation is promoting the economic development and business growth of an area covering 4,500 acres.
-It is the first Mayoral
+It is the first Mayoral Development Corporation to be set up outside of Greater London.

 Cross-border connectivity with the North's economic neighbours